mohamadkhabazy-bit/retinopathy-screening/03-Data-Preparation/README.md

 Instead of using the original weights directly, their square root is applied before training.

-This soft-weighting strategy reduces the risk of **Double Penalty**, where minority classes would otherwise receive excessive emphasis through both sampling and loss weighting.
+This soft-weighting strategy reduces the risk of **double penalty**, where minority classes would otherwise receive excessive emphasis through both sampling and loss weighting.

 ---